NREL/HPC/docs/Documentation/Applications/starccm.md

 module load starccm                # load starccm module

-export UCX_TLS=tcp                 # telling IntelMPI to treat the network as ethernet (Kestrel Slingshot can be thoughted as ethernet)
+export UCX_TLS=tcp                 # telling IntelMPI to treat the network as ethernet (Kestrel Slingshot can be thought of as ethernet)
                                    # by using the tcp protocol

 rm -rf /projects/your_project/sim_dir/simulation.log   # remove the log file from last run